Open-Source-Drilling-Community/drillbotics-guidelines/docs/tracks/group-b/overview.md

 !!! note "Edge‑deployable models"
     --8<-- "_includes/edge-ai.md"

+!!! note "Competition sample variability"
+    A surprise rock layer may be included in the rock sample shipped to teams for the day of the competition.
+Design your sensing, procedures, and controllers to handle unexpected lithology transitions and sensor responses without manual retuning.

 ## Phases & Timing

 - Phase I — Design: monthly updates plus a design report and optional short video.